PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-06 06:48:25
+Last updated: 2024-04-06 06:48:58
-Random Quote: Sometimes, even when you know something's a mistake, you gotta make it anyway. - Ted Mosby
+Random Quote: A thousand eyes, a hundred skins, wisdom deep as the roots of ancient trees.
+Greenseers.  -  Bloodraven